 One man’s trash is another man’s treasure, and it only takes a perspective switch to uncover just how true this adage can be.
-We all know what the recycling bin is for but there are plenty of other bits ‘n’ bobs that end up in landfill.
+We all know what the recycling bin is for, but there are plenty of other bits ‘n’ bobs that end up in landfill.
 When you’re sorting your plastic and glass from paper and you come across an unfaithful highlighter, for example, what do you do next?
 This exact question is what these raring recyclers contemplated.
-Imagining a zero waste world, there is a recycling and up-cycling duo are breathing new life in to old rubbish in the name of a better tomorrow.
+Imagining a zero waste world, a recycling and up-cycling duo are breathing new life into old rubbish in the name of a better tomorrow.

 Proving that you can work in developed and developing countries, and with a for-profit and not-for-profit business model, TerraCycle and Plastics for Change together tackle the global waste management system.

 With the tagline of ‘finding innovative uses for materials others deem garbage’, TerraCycle is a waste management company, founded by Hungarian born entrepreneur, Tom Szaky, in 2001.
 With services now available in more than 20 countries, TerraCycle boasts a crowd of 60 million engaged recyclers worldwide.

 With a view to ‘eliminate the idea of waste’, TerraCycle offers tailored services for individual households, businesses and local councils and municipalities.
 Able to collect ‘almost any form of waste’, from coffee capsules to dodgy biros, TerraCycle will collect your waste, sorted or unsorted, and transform it in to new products for re-sale; from unique gifts, such as recycled jewellery and bags to larger commercial products such as park benches and office supplies.
 TerraCycle’s three recycling platforms include: